zxc308/P4-tutorials/utils/README.md

 ### P4 File
 The P4 file defines the data-plane behavior and it is stored directly in the switch.
 Its structure is fixed while the switch is running, only allowing modifications to entries of its tables.

-An example of a simple P$ program can be found [here](../exercises/basic/solution/basic.p4).
+An example of a simple P4 program can be found [here](../exercises/basic/solution/basic.p4).

 This program contains 4 stages:
 * Parser;